Oil Services Owner in Alberta with a $3M Share Sale: Using the 48% Top Rate Advantage in 2026

 Q:How much does Alberta's 48% top rate save on a $3M business share sale compared to Ontario?

-A:On a $3M share sale with a nominal ACB and the $1,250,000 LCGE claimed, the remaining $1,750,000 of capital gain produces approximately $540,000 of personal tax in Alberta at the 48% top combined rate.
-The same sale in Ontario at the 53.53% top combined rate produces approximately $602,000.
-The difference is roughly $62,000 — entirely attributable to the 5.53 percentage-point gap between Alberta's top combined rate and Ontario's.
+A:On a $3M share sale with a nominal ACB and the $1,250,000 LCGE claimed, the remaining $1,750,000 of capital gain produces approximately $420,000 of personal tax in Alberta at the 48% top combined rate (under Canada's flat 50% capital gains inclusion rate — the proposed June 2024 increase to 66.67% above $250K was cancelled by the federal government in March 2025).
+The same sale in Ontario at the 53.53% top combined rate produces approximately $468,000.
+The difference is roughly $48,000 — entirely attributable to the 5.53 percentage-point gap between Alberta's top combined rate and Ontario's.
 The savings are even more pronounced when you factor in Alberta's maximum $525 probate fee versus Ontario's $14,250 on a $1M estate, but that is an estate-planning lever rather than a sale-year lever.

 Q:Does an Alberta oil services company qualify for the $1.25M LCGE on a share sale?